Need to talk? Call 1800 882 436.

 Finding out why it happened

-Some men might show their grief as anger.
-It’s important to understand that you are both grieving in different ways, and to treat each other with respect while you’re recovering.
+You and your partner might have different reactions to the loss.
+It's important to understand that you are grieving in different ways and to treat each other with respect while you're recovering.

 Dealing with social situations

-You will probably find that reminders of your lost baby are everywhere – Mother’s Day, other people’s baby announcements and pictures on social media can all trigger your sadness.
+You might find that reminders of your lost baby are everywhere.
+Mother's Day, Father's Day, family celebrations, your due date and the anniversary of your loss can be painful.
+Other people's baby announcements and pictures on social media may all trigger your sadness.

-It’s a good idea to be prepared in advance and take the time to look after yourself.
-You don’t have to go to social functions for a while, especially if you know other people will be there with their babies.
-Consider going on holiday with your partner over Christmas, or attending family functions for just a short time.
-It can really help to remove yourself from social media for a while too.
+It's a good idea to be prepared in advance.
+You might choose not to go to social functions for a while, especially if you know other people will be there with their babies.
+Consider going on holiday at difficult times of the year or attending family functions for just a short time.
+It can help to remove yourself from social media for a while.

-You might find one of the hardest things is dealing with how other people react.
-They might not realise how painful it’s been for you, or they might not talk about your loss because they think it will upset you.
-Remember, other people can also find it hard to deal with your pregnancy loss, even health professionals.
+You might find it hard to deal with how other people react.
+They might not realise how painful it's been for you, or they might not talk about your loss because they think it will upset you.
 It can help if you are open and honest about how you are feeling.
-Be prepared for questions and have standard answers ready.
+Be prepared for uncomfortable questions and have standard answers ready.

-Don't forget that children need to grieve and deal with loss too, so if you have other children it’s important to explain to them honestly what happened, and to answer all of their questions openly.
+Remember that children grieve and deal with loss too.
+If you have other children, it's important to explain to them honestly what happened and to answer all of their questions openly, in an age-appropriate way.
+Family counselling can also help you talk through these emotions with your child/ren.

-Everyone is different and the time it takes to feel better can vary a lot from person to person.
-Many people feel like they need to try for another baby as soon as possible, but falling pregnant again won’t take away your grief.
+Some people feel like they need to try for another baby as soon as possible.
+Sometimes, this is an attempt to make their sadness go away.
+However, most people find that becoming pregnant again doesn't take away their grief.
 It may be a good idea to give yourself time to grieve first.

-If you fall pregnant again, it’s normal to feel anxious.
-It’s a good idea to talk your feelings through with your doctor or midwife, especially if you feel like your fears and worries are taking over.
+It's normal to feel anxious during your next pregnancy.
+It's a good idea to talk your feelings through with your doctor or midwife, or see a psychologist, especially if you feel like your fears and worries are taking over.

-You can talk to your doctor or midwife about where to get support.
+• You can talk to your doctor or midwife about where to get support.
+Your hospital may have a social worker or pastoral care worker you can talk to.

-The Pink Elephants Support Network website provides information and support for people who have experienced a miscarriage.
+• The Pink Elephants Support Network provides information and support for people who have experienced a miscarriage.

 Learn more here about the development and quality assurance of healthdirect content.